preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 + **Show Url**: If the Url for the new page should be shown for the editor when creating a page, select this option.
 The Url can then be edited.
 + **Show Properties**: If available Page Properties should be shown for the editor when creating a page, select this option.
 The Properties can then be edited in that stage.
 Page Properties can always be edited after the page has been created.
 + **Auto Publish**: (A description will be added soon).
-+ **Page Types**: Select which of the Page Types should ba available for the editor to select when creating a page.
++ **Page Types**: Select which of the Page Types should ba available for an editor to select when creating a page.
 + **Enable Approval**: If Approval should be needed for creation of new pages, enable this.
 If not enabled, editors can publish new pages directly.
 See more info about Approval settings below.
 + **Reset notification when page is modified**: (A description will be added soon.)
 + **Enable Activity Points**: (A description will be added soon.)